Sleepiness is a serious health concern and cannot always be mitigated by healthy sleep habits.

 Ask the basic questions:

-- “Do I have trouble sleeping at night?”
+- “Do you have trouble sleeping at night?”

-- “Do I have trouble maintaining wakefulness during the day?”
+- “Do you have trouble maintaining wakefulness during the day?”

 What do sleep conditions look like?